PurpleBooth/banking-app-infrastructure/README.md

 ### 1. Update the hosts in the [ingress.yml](./kubernetes/ingress.yml)

-For the app, use `GITHUSER-banking-app.apps.onse-training.co.uk`.
+For the app, use `banking-app.apps.example.com`.

-For the RabbitMQ dashboard use `GITHUSER-banking-rabbit.apps.onse-training.co.uk`.
+For the RabbitMQ dashboard use `banking-rabbit.apps.example.com`.

 ### 2. Deploy